2

 For example:

-userandgrouplist(“tonystark@starkcorp.com”, “jacobs@starkcorp.com”, and “elizamendis@starkcorp.com”) will set ‘Tony Stark’, ‘Jacob’, and ‘Eliza Mendis’ as the assignees for the step accordingly.
+userandgrouplist(“tonystark@starkcorp.com”, “jacobs@starkcorp.com”, “elizamendis@starkcorp.com”) will set ‘Tony Stark’, ‘Jacob’, and ‘Eliza Mendis’ as the assignees for the step accordingly.

 userandgrouplist(“Approval team”, “Secondary approval”, “New recruits”) will assign the step to the Finance team, HR team, and the New Recruits batch in one go.